brio50/Matlab-AVL-Wrapper/README.md

 Matlab-AVL-Wrapper
 ==================
-The goal is to create a Matlab wrapper for AVL that generated an aero table for any given .avl file; the idea is to reproduce a wind tunnel simulation with alpha, beta, and deflection sweeps.
+The goal is to create a Matlab wrapper for AVL that generates an aero table for any given .avl file; the idea is to reproduce a wind tunnel simulation with alpha, beta, and deflection sweeps.

 A motivation for this project is to get a HANDLE on Matlab GUI building as well.
 Not sure if I want to use GUIDE or just uicontrols, but it would be nice to be able to script calls to the functions, and not solely rely on the GUI.